laozuli/laozuli/README.md

 - 🫧 I'm always learning new stuff and experimenting with different tools
 - 🎧 In my spare time I like to compile playlists and add to my growing record collection

+Trivia ~ my username is a word play between lapis lazuli and laozi 🌀
 <!---
 laozuli/laozuli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.